adjtomo/seisflows/docs/instructions_remote.rst

 Visualization requires software such as Pylab, Matlab, or Paraview.

-With any visualization software, one basic approach for plotting SPECFEM2D models or kernels is to interpolate from the unstructured numerical mesh on which the model parameters are defined to a uniform rectangular grid.
+With any such software, one approach for plotting SPECFEM2D models or kernels is to interpolate from the unstructured numerical mesh on which the model parameters are defined to a uniform rectangular grid.
 The Pylab script `plot2d <http://tigress-web.princeton.edu/~rmodrak/visualize/plot2d>`_ illustrates this approach.

-Another method is to compute a Delauney triangulation and plot the model or kernel over the unstructured mesh itself.
-A Pylab script `plot2d_delauney <http://tigress-web.princeton.edu/~rmodrak/visualize/plot2d_delauney>`_ is available for illustration.
+Another method is to compute a Delaunay triangulation and plot the model or kernel over the unstructured mesh itself.
+A Pylab script `plot2d_delaunay <http://tigress-web.princeton.edu/~rmodrak/visualize/plot2d_delaunay>`_ is available for illustration.

 To plot results from the checkerboard example using ``plot2d``, run the following command from the working directory::